clhenrick/clhenrick.io/content/blog/2025-02-01-react-a11y-modal-dialog.md

 3. Another way to remount the Modal from the React component tree (and the dialog from the DOM) when it is closed would be by wrapping the Modal in a helper component, and adding a conditional that returns the Modal when `isOpen` is `true` and `undefined` when `isOpen` is `false`.
 This approach would have the same pitfalls as the previous method using the `key` prop.

 Which method you choose depends on the context you are using the `Modal` in as well as other factors such as whether you would like to animate the Modal's transition between its visible and hidden states.
+No matter how we solve this issue, **_it's extremely important to take care that we do not break focus management._** When the `Modal` is closed using the keyboard, focus should return to the trigger that opened it, if one exists, or to a sensible part of the page as to not disorient or frustrate user's who are operating our page or app using the keyboard and/or assistive technology.

 First we'll add a function prop for the `onClose` event to run any desired clean-up tasks when the modal is closed.
 This is fairly straightforward to implement and could help consumers of our Modal in certain situations.